"If you suspect Criminal Activity, call the Crime Reporting Tip Line at 871-4888. You will remain anonymous!"

 - Internet postings (personal web pages, myspace, facebook, etc.) about suicide, bombings and other threats.

 One of the early indicators listed above involves weapons.
 Carrying personally owned weapons and ammunitions, storing them in a personal vehicle, housing or barracks is a violation aboard NCBC, Gulfport.
 All weapons are expected to be claimed and checked with security upon contact with security’s sentries at entry points.
 Though harboring a personal weapon is a violation of installation law and may cause sever penalties to the suspect, it may also be a clear indication that something serious is wrong and must be reported.
-To report suspicious observations or request assistance from the Naval Security Force call NCBC’s Security Emergency Dispatch directly at (228) 871-2361 or use Security’s Emergency telephone number (228) 871-2333.
+To report suspicious observations or request assistance from the Navy Security Force call NCBC’s Security Emergency Dispatch directly at (228) 871-2361 or use Security’s Emergency telephone number (228) 871-2333.

 You have heard the request to remain vigilant before.
 Being vigilant, identifying any early warning signs and reporting indicators of possible aggression may prevent violence in the work place.
 To report suspicious or criminal activity and remain anonymous, call (228) 871-4888.
 You can still receive immediate emergency assistance by calling 9-1-1.